 How Much Quercetin Should I Take?

 How much quercetin should you take?
-The recommended dosage of quercetin for adults is about 200-500 mg a day.
+The recommended daily intake of quercetin for adults is about 200-500 mg a day.
 This can be taken all at once or throughout the day in smaller doses.

 Does Quercetin Work Better With Bromelain?

-Bromelain is a proteolytic enzyme that is made from pineapple stems and has been used for centuries as a digestive aid.
-Bromelain can also be used for reducing inflammation, treating allergies, and easing joint pain.
+Bromelain is an enzyme that is made from pineapple stems and has been shown to be a promising digestive aid.
+Bromelain can also be used for reducing inflammation, treating allergies, and easing joint pain for anyone with arthritis symptoms.
 Quercetin is known to work synergistically with bromelain in the body to fight inflammation.

 So, yes, quercetin does work better when taken with bromelain.